micell/micell/docs/docs/README.md

 isDomain(str)
 ```

-Check if a string is an http(s) domain.
+Check if a string is a domain.

 **Arguments**